 Harriet Lyon passed away in 1949.
 In 1989, Lyon Tower in the Evansdale Residential Complex was dedicated in her honor.

 Charles Brooke became the first Rhodes Scholar from WVU in 1904, a member of the first group of Rhodes Scholars from around the world.
-A native of Morgantown, he received an bachelor’s degree from WVU at the age of eighteen, and a master’s degree one year later.
+A native of Morgantown, he received a bachelor’s degree from WVU at the age of 18 and a master’s degree one year later.
 At WVU he was class poet and a member of Kappa Alpha.
-As a Rhodes Scholar, he attended the University of Oxford, where received B.A. and B.Litt. degrees.
+As a Rhodes Scholar, he attended the University of Oxford, where he received B.A. and B.Litt. degrees.
 In 1908, 1909, and 1910, his works were published in England.